ATM usage fees

 ATM usage fees are what many banks and interbank networks charge for the use of their automated teller machines (ATMs).
 In some cases, these fees are assessed solely for non-members of the bank; in other cases, they apply to all users.
 There is usually a higher fee for the use of White-label ATMs rather than bank-owned ATMs.

-Two types of consumer charges exist: the surcharge and the foreign fee.
+Two types of consumer charges exist: the surcharge, and foreign fee.
 The surcharge fee may be imposed by the ATM owner (the bank or Independent ATM deployer) and will be charged to the consumer using the machine.
-The foreign fee or transaction fee is a fee charged by the card issuer (financial institution, stored value provider) to the consumer for conducting a transaction outside of their network of machines in the case of a financial institution.
+The foreign or transaction fee is a fee charged by the card issuer (financial institution, stored value provider) to the consumer for conducting a transaction outside of their network of machines, in the case of a financial institution.

 Oceania

 Australia

 Several ATM networks are operated in Australia; the largest are: Commonwealth Bank / Bankwest network with 3,400 machines, Westpac / St George Bank / BankSA / Bank of Melbourne with 2,800 machines, ANZ with 2,300 machines, the rediATM network with 1,800 machines, and National Australia Bank with 900 machines, The ATMs of CommBank, Westpac, ANZ, NAB and others are free to use.
 ING Australia, which does not operate its ATMs nor have a branch network, reimburses any ATM fees of customers who deposit A$1,000 per month as part of a loyalty program.
 Australians made more than 250 million ATM withdrawals from banks other than their own in 2016.

 In September 2017, the "Big Four" banks announced they would abolish non-customer ATM usage fees.
 The Commonwealth Bank was the first to make the announcement, shortly followed by the three other major banks: ANZ, NAB and Westpac.
 The rediATM network charges up to A$2.50 for domestic cards and A$5.00 for international cards.